-Valeev et al. (2019) followed up two events reported in Andreoni et al. (2019b), DG19pklb and DG19ytre.
-The authors performed photometric follow-up using the 1.5 m telescope at the Observatorio de Sierra Nevada (Spain) starting on 2019 April 27 20:53 UT and spectroscopic follow-up using the 10.4 m Gran Telescopio Canarias equipped with OSIRIS at La Palma (Spain) starting on 2019 April 27 21:40 UT.
-Those observations allowed Valeev et al. (2019) to classify DG19pklb as a broad-lined SN Ic at redshift z = 0.09123 and DG19ytre as an SN Ia at z = 0.1386.
-The association of DG19pklb or DG19ytre with S190426c was therefore excluded.
+Valeev et al. (2019) followed up 2 events that we reported in Andreoni et al. (2019a), DG19kplb and DG19ytre.
+The authors performed photometric follow-up using the 1.5m telescope at the Observatorio de Sierra Nevada (Spain) starting on 2019-04-27 20:53 UT, spectoscopic follow-up using the 10.4m Gran Telescopio Canarias equipped with OSIRIS at La Palma (Spain) starting on 2019-04-27 21:40 UT.
+Those observations allowed Valeev et al. (2019) to classify DG19kplb as a broad-line Type Ic supernova at redshift z = 0.09123 and DG19ytre as a Type Ia supernova at z = 0.1386.
+The association of DG19kplb or DG19ytre with S190426c was therefore excluded.

-When LIGO released a refined skymap (LIGO Scientific Collaboration and Virgo Collaboration 2019d) that completely ruled out the possible association of DG19vkgf or any of the other transients we discovered using our pipeline with S190426c, we interrupted our photometric and spectroscopic follow-up of those sources.
-We then focused our follow-up efforts on transients discovered with northern hemisphere facilities that could access regions of higher localization probability (V. B. Bhalerao et al. 2019, in preparation; M. M. K. Kasliwal et al. 2019, in preparation).
+When LIGO released a skymap (LIGO Science Collaboration and Virgo Collaboration 2019) that completely ruled out the possible association of DG19vkgf or any of the other transients we discovered using our pipeline with S190426c, we interrupted our photometric and spectroscopic follow-up of those sources.
+We then focused our follow-up efforts on transients discovered with northern hemisphere facilities that could access regions of higher localization probability (Kasliwal et al, in preparation; Bhalerao et al., in preparation).

-5. Conclusion
+5. CONCLUSION

-We carried out follow-up observations of the LIGO/Virgo GW trigger S190426c with DECam.
+We carried out follow-up observations of the LIGO/Virgo gravitational wave trigger S190426c with DECam.
 Using an automated difference imaging pipeline, we were able to rapidly search our data and publish candidates to the community before we completed our observations.
-Although we did not identify a counterpart with these observations, this enabled us to validate our DECam infrastructure for future events, demonstrating that we can readily trigger, observe, scan, and detect transients on timescales, sky areas, and magnitude limits relevant for the discovery of GW counterparts.
-Availability of updated LVC skymaps on an even shorter timescale would allow us to more prudently use our telescope resources.
-In the future, we expect DECam to continue its important role as a discovery engine for GW counterparts.
+Although we did not identify a counterpart with these observations, this enabled us to validate our DECam infrastructure for future events, demonstrating that we can readily trigger, observe, scan, and detect transients on timescales, sky-areas and magnitude limits relevant for the discovery of gravitational wave counterparts.
+Availability of updated LVC sky maps on an even shorter timescale would allow us to more prudently use our telescope resources.
+In the future, we expect DECam to continue its important role as a discovery engine for gravitational wave counterparts.

-D.A.G. and I.A. gratefully acknowledge Kathy Vivas, Steve Heathcote, and the NOAO staff for facilitating these target-ofopportunity observations.
+D.A.G. and I.A. gratefully acknowledge Kathy Vivas, Steve Heathcote, and the NOAO staff for facilitating these target-of-opportunity observations.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 D.A.G. acknowledges support from Hubble Fellowship grant HST-HF2-51408.001-A. Support for Program number HST-HF2-51408.001-A is provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 P.E.N. acknowledges support from the DOE through DE-FOA-0001088, Analytical Modeling for Extreme-Scale Computing Environments.
-E.O.O. is grateful for support by a grant from the Israeli Ministry of Science, ISF, Minerva, BSF, BSF transformative program, and the I-CORE Program of the Planning and Budgeting Committee and The Israel Science Foundation (grant No. 1829/12).
-M.W.C. is supported by the David and Ellen Lee Postdoctoral Fellowship at the California Institute of Technology.
-J. S.B., J.M.-P., and K.Z. are partially supported by a Gordon and Betty Moore Foundation Data-Driven Discovery grant.
-J.C. is supported in part by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), CE170100004.
+E.O.O. is grateful for support by a